mytory/mytory.github.io/_posts/2017-02-17-composer-update-failed.md

 ---
-title: [composer] Your requirements could not be resolved to an installable set of packages.
+title: '[composer] Your requirements could not be resolved to an installable set of packages.'
 layout: post
 tags:
   - composer